ShubhamTickledMedia/tm_jw_player_issue_reproduce/README.md

 Step 1:
 Add License Key In `AppDelegate`.

+# Test as subview:
+Step 1:
+Go to `ViewController.swift`

 Step 2:
-Go to `ViewController.swift`
+Comment `videoView.player.playbackStateDelegate = self`, run the app, observe the behaviour.

 Step 3:
-Comment `videoView.player.playbackStateDelegate = self`, run the app, observe the behaviour.

-Step 4:
 Uncomment `videoView.player.playbackStateDelegate = self`, run the app, observe the behaviour.

+# Test as subclass:
+Step 1:
+Go to `PlayerVC.swift`

+Step 2:
+Comment overridden function, run the app, observe the behaviour.

+Step 3:
+UnComment overridden function, run the app, observe the behaviour.

 We will notice that when `playbackStateDelegate` is set, only audio is played.
-This is the same issue we are facing.
+This is the same issue we are facing while adding subview as well as subclassing.